quellen-sol/ArchipelaPal/README.md

 # ArchipelaPal

-ArchipelaPal is a bot that plays its own world in an Archipelago Randomizer, which is useful for world developers or for those who can't/don't want to organize a game with others.
+ArchipelaPal is a bot that plays its own world in an Archipelago Randomizer, which can be useful for world developers or for those who prefer not to or are unable to organize a game with others.

 ## Prerequisites